bluetides-project/bluetides-website/pages/donate.rst

 Support our Journey
 ===================

-BlueTides is supported by <grants>.
+BlueTides is supported by:

+- NSF OCI-0725070

+- NSF OCI-0749212

+- NSF AST-1009781

+- National Center for Supercomputing Applications (NCSA) and the state of Illinois